 - Ptolemy was to remain satrap of Egypt;

-- Perdiccas' murderer Seleucus was to become satrap of rich Babylonia;
+- Perdiccas' murderer Seleucus was to become satrap of wealthy Babylonia;

 - the second murderer and former regent, Peithon, was to remain responsible for Media;